algorand/indexer/README.md

 # Unique Database Configurations

 Load balancing:
-If indexer is deployed in an environment such that the database is sitting behind a load balancer and multiple transaction queries are initiated, it is unclear whether these queries will be handled by a master instance or a non-master instance.
-Due to the ambiguity behind the handler, users will need to retry their query to ensure that they are not retrieving stale data.
+If indexer is deployed with a clustered database using multiple readers behind a load balancer, query discrepancies are possible due to database replication lag.
+Users should check the `current-round` response field and be prepared to retry queries when stale data is detected.

 # Building